 I never spoke back because I thought it wise or prudent or bold or empowering for anyone: It was not a thought at all, just an overpowering sense I could not take it one more fucking time.
 In the moment, I feared if that bludgeoned part of myself was walked over again without a fight, it might never rise again.
 And the terror of becoming unknown to myself, in those pulsing seconds, overcame the dread of external violence.

-These are the “choices” women have on the streets: To speak and confront the violence, or stay silent and interiorize the violence.
+These are the “choices” women have on the streets: To speak and confront the violence, or stay silent and internalize the violence.
 The violence will be with you one way or the other, pick a poison.
-And I was lucky, that beyond the shouting and posturing, and that one wiry man who continued to circle me like a cat for several minutes—that the violence remained in their voices, remained in the postures, remained in the compressed air that followed me home, as I cut a strange pattern of streets, walking and trembling until I could be certain I was not followed.
+And I was lucky that — beyond the shouting and posturing, and that one wiry man who continued to circle me like a cat for several minutes — the violence remained in their voices, remained in the postures, remained in the compressed air that followed me home, as I cut a strange pattern of streets, walking and trembling until I could be certain I was not followed.

 Recently this woman spoke back and the violence did not stay a posture; it shoved her against a wall and bloodied her mouth.
 She says: “I expect to get hurt again.
 I expect to be hit by more men in my lifetime.
 I expect to be called names and threatened.
 I anticipate it.
 It has happened enough for me to anticipate it.
 And still, I was not prepared.”